Kyagara/CoopTweaks/README.md

 goal with it mod is to add on the coop experience I really enjoyed from CooperativeAdvancements by giving more configurable features in just one package.

-Very much a work in progress and not thoroughly tested.

 ## Features

 - Bridges a Discord channel to the Minecraft server chat, allowing for chat between the two.